 - Set up with your bank to have deducted from every paycheck 15% of your net income from that paycheck, and have it deposited in a separate investment account for long-term growth.
 Sounds like a lot to have deducted from your paycheck?
 Try it — you’ll hardly notice it.
 It’s called forced savings, and it’s the best way to guarantee that you’ll be saving money every month (without even trying!).

 - Purchase the appropriate amount and type of life insurance to protect yourself and your dependents in the event of an unfortunate accident.
 Unsure of how to determine the appropriate amount and type of life insurance?
 It’s easy.
 Generally, most people need only to select from renewable or convertible term insurance.
-You can contact a qualified financial planner, or Ask and Annuity FYI Expert to be sure.
+You can contact a qualified financial planner, or Ask and licensed financial professional to be sure.
 And in general, you should have enough life insurance to pay off your debts, cover future lump sum expenses such as funeral expenses and dependent college education, and to provide sufficient cash flow to support your dependents (accounting for inflation).
 Use a conservative 8% rate of return when determining cash flows from a life insurance policy.

 - For a free, no obligation consultation contact Annuity FYI 1-866-223-2121 to speak with a highly qualified financial consultant.